Basile Dubois

 During my PhD, my principal area of interest went from corporate governance to the impact of unconventional monetary policy on financial intermediation and banking.
 I will discuss each in detail, starting with my JMP, then outline my research agenda for the next few years.

-Financial intermediation, banking and unconventional monetary policy
+Financial intermediation, banking, and unconventional monetary policy

-Following the Great Financial Crisis, central banks engaged in unconventional monetary policy to curtail the the economic impact of the crisis.
+Following the Great Financial Crisis, central banks engaged in unconventional monetary policy to curtail the economic impact of the crisis.
 While these policies were greatly successful in addressing market turmoil, their broader outcome remains debatable.

 The paper makes several key contributions: